shubhamssinghs/u-hook/README.md

 # License

-Useful-Hook is MIT licensed with ❤️ by Shubham Singh.
+u-hook is MIT licensed with ❤️ by Shubham Singh.